alexrobaina/pets-love-landingpage/README.md

-#**🐶 🐱 🦊 Pets Love 🐭 🐹 🐰**#
+#**🐶 🐱 🦊 Pet's Love 🐭 🐹 🐰**#
-Pets Love is a global app dedicated to saving and protecting animals.
+Pet's Love is a global app dedicated to saving and protecting animals.
 It aims to assist animal shelters, veterinarians, volunteers, and individuals interested in adopting a pet.

 The primary objective of this app is to ensure the ongoing care and well-being of adopted animals.
 It achieves this by facilitating the continuous flow of information from animal shelter professionals.
 The app provides precise medical data and pictures of each animal, allowing for the maintenance of comprehensive medical histories and ensuring their health and security.